 SSC CGL Tier 2 Syllabus 2026

-After the preliminary exam has been conducted, it will be necessary to gear up for the Tier-2 Exam.
-The Mains Exam will be conducted online and is an objective multiple-choice exam, except for Module II (Data Entry Speed Test) of Section III of Paper-I. The detailed SSC CGL Tier 2 syllabus and exam pattern are discussed below.
+The Mains Exam will be conducted online, and it is an objective multiple-choice exam, except for Module II (Data Entry Speed Test) of Section III of Paper-I. The detailed SSC CGL Tier 2 syllabus and exam pattern are discussed below.

 Paper I will be conducted in two sessions - Session I & Session II, on the same day and is compulsory for all candidates who qualify in Paper 1.
 Session I will include conducting Section I, Section II and Module I of Section III.
 Session II will include conducting Module II of Section III.
-It will be mandatory for the candidates to qualify for all the sections of Paper I.
+Candidates must qualify in all sections of Paper I.

 SSC CGL Tier 2 Paper 1 Exam Pattern